skoliver89/skoliver89.github.io/index.md

 ## About Me

+My current position is as a Software Engineer at Sunstone Circuits where I have gained expierience in maintaining and upgrading existing legacy code/systems and creating new customer facing applications and internal tools.
+The technologies that I have professional experience in are: Visual Basic, C#, JavaScript, HTML, CSS, SQL Server, ASP.NET, .NET Core, Git, SVN, and IIS.
+I have experience working with numerous CMS front and backends including headless CMS and traditional CMS.
+Also, I have experience working with an ERP system and thrid party product price management system and integrating these systems together with both customer facing application and internal tools.

+I am a military veteran having served for 6 years in the active duty Air Force and 6 years in the Oregon Air National Guard.

+I like to cook for but only if the food isn't just for myself.
+My hobbies include: gaming, hiking, camping, skiing, and drooling over new parts for my PC.

 I graduated from Western Oregon University's Computer Science Program Summa Cum Lade on 16 June 2018.
 During my course work I have learned about agile development methodologies, HTML/CSS/BootStrap, Javascript/jQuerry, C#, ASP.NET MVC5, Java, some C, and more.
 I participated in a group to develop a web-based AI application, Remi, and an individual project on Andriod; The 'listen' app is a native Android social media application which will connect to Spotify for users to share and discover music with friends.
-Outside of school I am a US Air Force verteran of six years and am currently serving with the Oregon Air National Guard.
-I like to cook for but only if the food isn't just for myself.
-My hobbies include: gaming, hiking, camping, skiing, and drooling over new parts for my PC.

 <br />
 <br />